DFXswiss/deterministic-key-generator/MANUAL_TEST_INSTRUCTIONS.md

 ## Success Criteria

-✅ All three input formats (nsec, WIF, hex) produce the correct Protocol VTXO Address ✅ The VTXO Taproot Key matches the expected value
+✅ All three input formats (nsec, WIF, hex) produce the correct Ark Address ✅ The VTXO Taproot Key matches the expected value
 ✅ Server parameters are automatically fetched and displayed